Ford follows GM's Cruise move with self-driving spinoff

-(Reuters) - Ford Motor Co said on Tuesday it was creating a separate $4 billion unit to house its self-driving vehicle operations and is seeking outside investors, following a similar move in late May by Detroit rival General Motors Co with its Cruise Automation unit.
+(Reuters) - Ford Motor Co (F.N) said on Tuesday it was creating a separate $4 billion unit to house its self-driving vehicle operations and is seeking outside investors, following a similar move in late May by Detroit rival General Motors Co (GM.N) with its Cruise Automation unit.

-GM’s spinoff of Cruise drew a $2.25-billion investment from SoftBank Group, boosting GM’s share price that day by 13 percent.
+GM’s spinoff of Cruise drew a $2.25-billion investment from SoftBank Group (9984.T), boosting GM’s share price that day by 13 percent.
 SoftBank’s 19.6-percent stake valued Cruise at $11.5 billion.
 GM paid an estimated $1 billion in 2016 to acquire the San Francisco-based self-driving startup.

 “Ford has seemingly taken a step out of GM’s playbook to try to unlock value” from its self-driving business, said RBC Capital Markets analyst Joseph Spak.